sarahbeharry/MediaTracker/README.md

 ## Requirements
 * Python 3.5, as well as miscellaneous packages that pip3 will install on your behalf.
-* A MySQL Database defined in config.py
+* A MySQL Database with connection details defined in config.py

 ## Installation